liwuqiong/liwuqiong.github.io/_posts/2023-11/2023-11-17-Leave the rest unsolved alone.md

 - add reading count number to posts and pages;
 - make the website open faster;
 - make the mini about me module shown on mobile phone;
-- filter myself's visit out from Google Analytics data
+- filter myself's visit out from Google Analytics data;
+- add a feature of counting the whole numbers of published posts;

 Go back to do the content creating work.